Conventional Wisdom has us in fear of the Sun.

 So what conclusions can we draw from these two opposing arguments?

-- Sunscreen is decidedly non Primal.
-Not only will it not protect you, but its use has also been shown to increase risk of skin cancer
+- Sunscreen use is not backed by good evidence.
+Not only may it not protect you from melanoma, its use may also increase risk of skin and other cancers

-- Getting sun burnt is also decidedly non Primal.
-Although the evidence that sun burn causes melanoma is not conclusive, pain is your bodies way of telling you something is wrong, and should be avoided
+- Getting sun burnt is also very unwise.
+Although the evidence that sun burn causes melanoma is not conclusive, sun burn has been linked to carcinomas, another type of skin cancer that is not usually life threatening, but can cause serious suffering and scaring.
+Pain is your body’s way of telling you something is wrong, and should be avoided.

 It seems that a “healthy tan” is just that.
 Consistent sun exposure is necessary for vitamin D production, a deficiency in which has been show to increase risk of: